 Rewarding stand-out cancer care

-- Patient experience (22%): gauges whether patients had a positive experience based on their self-reported ratings of how well their doctors and nurses communicated with them; other factors include whether their bathroom was clean and their room was quiet at night
+CMS’s quality rating factors each facility’s rates of mortality, infections, complications, readmissions and more.
+It also gauges whether patients had a positive experience based on their self-reported ratings of how well their doctors and nurses communicated with them.

-In a departure from our other Best Hospital rankings, we removed the requirement that a hospital needed a 4- or 5-star quality rating from CMS, for two key reasons.
-First, due to the nature of treating a population of cancer patients, a hospital specializing in oncology may develop higher-than-average mortality or readmission rates.
-Secondly, 11 of the nation's most prestigious cancer centers are exempt from CMS data reporting.
+In a departure from our other Best Hospital rankings, we removed the requirement that a hospital needed a 3 star rating or higher from CMS, for two key reasons.
+To begin, due to the nature of treating a population of cancer patients, a hospital specializing in oncology may develop higher-than-average mortality or readmission rates.
+And, secondly, 11 of the nation's most prestigious cancer centers are exempt from CMS data reporting.

 Measuring price transparency